mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ![Fields to the CRUD collection](img/MongoDB-Collection-all-fields.png)

-Of course, you can **edit and delete any existing field** or, if you need it, you can add other fields.
+You can **edit and delete any existing field** or, if you need it, you can add other fields.

 ### Option 2: Import CRUD collection